hclimente/hclimente.github.io/_posts/2025-05-29-precision-matrix.md

     Ground truth and estimated covariance matrix, precision matrix and structure of a high-dimensional example.
 The data generation process involved 20 samples, with 20 features each, sampled from a 0-mean multivariate Normal distribution.
 The estimated structure using the Ledoit-Wolf used a soft threshold (abs(correlation) > 0.1); otherwise, the fully connected graph would be shown.
 </div>

 As we can see, **maximum likelihood estimation** absolutely fails.
 Due to the extremely ill-conditioned covariance matrix, the precision matrix is completely off scale, with values ranging from -1.8e+15 to 1.0e+15. **Ledoit-Wolf** succeeds at computing a sensible-looking precision matrix.
 But recovering a structure, e.g., by thresholding it, is quite a hard task.
 Last, **graphical lasso** is able to find a relatively sparse structure.
 While it is still far from the ground truth, it prunes away most of the spurious correlations and keeps most of the true links.
+[As expected](https://scikit-learn.org/stable/modules/covariance.html#sparse-inverse-covariance), most of the true links are larger in absolute value, and further pruning it would return something close to the true structure.

 More than anything, this little exercise shows how hard this endeavour is, and serves as a good caution to high-dimensional statistics.
 Beware!

+## Conclusions

+Under certain assumptions, the precision matrix helps us discover the internal structure of the data.
+When should we use what to estimate it?

+1. **Empirical inverse (MLE):** fast and exact, but blows up if $$p$$ approaches $$n$$ or $$\hat Σ$$ is singular.
+Use it when $$n \gg p$$ and $$\hat Σ$$ is well‑conditioned.
+1. **Shrinkage (Ledoit-Wolf):** automatically picks $$\alpha$$ to stabilize $$\hat Σ$$, yielding a dense but well‑behaved precision.
+Use it when $$\frac p n$$ is moderate.
+1. **Graphical Lasso (cross‑validated $$\lambda$$):** trades off likelihood vs. sparsity to prune weak edges and reveal a parsimonious conditional‑independence network.
+Use it in high‑dimensional settings.